Alanaktion/phproject/README.md

 Detailed requirements and installation instructions are available at [phproject.org](http://www.phproject.org/install.html).

 ### Development
 Phproject uses [Composer](https://getcomposer.org/) for dependency management.
-After cloning the repository, run `composer install --no-dev` to install the required packages.
+After cloning the repository, run `composer install` to install the required packages.

 ### Contributing
 Phproject is maintained as an open source project for use by anyone around the world under the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.txt).
 If you find a bug or would like a new feature added, [open an issue](https://github.com/Alanaktion/phproject/issues/new) or [submit a pull request](https://github.com/Alanaktion/phproject/compare/) with new code.
 If you want to help with translation, [you can submit translations via Crowdin](https://crowdin.com/project/phproject).